 - They foster a culture of accountability with lots of communication.
 Even though these sound like two different things, in a company setting you will need a heavy dose of both working together to be successful.
 Accountability requires clear communication about who is responsible for what and a process for clearly communicating the results of those accountable.

 Taking a look at this list, how does your company measure up in these areas?
 Are you able to or have you been implementing these practices in your organization?
-Change isn’t easy but it’s necessary to continually evolve and grow your business!
+Change isn’t easy but it’s necessary to evolve and grow your business continually!

 Laura is the owner of Elite Virtual Assistants whose on-demand staffing options can help make your current company, team, or organization more effective starting today!